 -Earthing resistance final measurement

-2. The air terminal is installed, above 2 meters higher than any other element within its radius of protection
+2. The air terminal is installed, above 2 meters higher than any other element within its protection radius.

 3. The air terminals are earthed using two down conductors located outside the structure.